Welcome to the cutting-edge of uphill cycling

 |Europe||Pico del Veleta||3,394m|

 |France||Col du Jandri||3,200m|

-Any search for world’s highest bikeable roads is mainly characterized by indefinable actual
+Any search for world’s highest bikeable roads is currently subject to disruptive changes due to increasing use of electric mountain bikes.
+Additionally, the search is mainly characterized by indefinable actual

 altitudes of respective roads.
 Relevant literature, maps and information on the internet

 provide many thousands of (often questionable and conflicting) results.
 In particular in the Himalayas, in the Andes and in Africa new roads are constantly under construction and actual trafficability of such roads